linkml/linkml-datalog/README.md

     num > 999.
 ```

-LinkML also has various features for boolean logic THESE ARE NOT TRANSLATED YET
+## Motivation / Future Extensions

+The above example shows functionality that could easily be achieved by other means:

+ - jsonschema
+ - shape languages: shex/shacl

+In fact the core linkml library already has wrappers for these.
+See [working with data](https://linkml.io/linkml/data/index.html) in linkml guide.

+However, jsonschema in particular offers very limited expressivity.
+There are many more opportunities for expressivity with linkml.

+In particular, LinkML 1.2 introduces autoclassification rules, conditional logic, and complex expressions -- THESE ARE NOT TRANSLATED YET, but they will be in future.

-You can also include your own rules in the header of your schema, e.g the following translates a 'reified' association modeling of relationships to direct slot assignments, and includes transitive inferences etc
+For now, you can also include your own rules in the header of your schema as an annotation, e.g the following translates a 'reified' association modeling of relationships to direct slot assignments, and includes transitive inferences etc

 ```prolog
 has_familial_relationship_to(i, p, j) :-